flyingby/Video-Respiratory-Rate-Measurement-in-Walking-Scenarios-Using-Multi-strategy-Adaptive-Denoising/README.md

 <p align="center">
     <strong><sup>1</sup>East China Normal University</strong> &nbsp;&nbsp;&nbsp; <strong><sup>2</sup>Shanghai Jiao Tong University</strong>

+### ✨Abstract
+For non-contact respiratory rate (RR) measurement, effectively addressing the interference from continuous motion artifacts remains a significant challenge.
+Most existing research focuses on the removal of weak motion artifacts in a two-dimensional plane, and the fixed spatial scale of the scenes limits the generalization of these methods to real-world scenarios, especially in real walking scenarios.
+To tackle this issue, we propose an RR measurement framework based on a multi-strategy fusion motion artifact suppression algorithm and have constructed a real-world walking dataset.
+Specifically, the framework consists of two core modules: an ROI automatic selection and adaptive enhancement module to guide the selection of high-quality corner points and a multi-strategy fusion motion artifact removal module that dynamically selects the appropriate strategy to suppress motion interference.
+Experimental results demonstrate that the method achieves state-of-the-art performance across multiple datasets, with a mean absolute error (MAE) of **1.06 breaths per minute (bpm) on the COHFACE**, **3.32 bpm on the OVRM-Walking dataset**, and an average MAE of just **2.59 bpm on the in-house real-world walking dataset**, which includes both indoor and outdoor scenarios.
+This study broadens the applicability of camera-based non-contact RR detection technology.

 ### ✨Highlight
 [1]  An adaptive edge enhancement module that integrates RGB three-channel features is proposed, enabling high-quality corner point selection in distant, low-light, and low-resolution ROI regions.